dreamwerx/prtg-pagespeed-sensor/README.md

 added in Google tag manager, etc.) - and it had happened multiple times that the website rating had dropped substantially and nobody knew about it.

-So I whipped up this sensor - And now they have the sensor running on a 12 hour interval and an alarm alterting them when it drops below a specific number.
+So I whipped up this sensor - And now they have the sensor running on a 12 hour interval and an alarm alerting them when it drops below a specific number.

 ### Requirements